LeungKamdayjat/CellProfiler/gui/README.md

 ## GUI for ImageBatchProcessing

 run _init_.py.

-Only use the input folder to split image.
-Other blank can be random things.
+Click Split Image if you want to split image.

+Clike CellProfiler if you need to run analysis.

+including output folder.